Home | Volume 48 | Article number 19

 The documented core measures of controlling outbreaks such as cholera are; proactive finding and managing cases, tracing contacts, and strict movement of susceptible populations when feasible and appropriate [14,15].
 A multi-sectoral approach was to implement these strategies.
 Transport was provided to the rapid response teams' activities such as active case search and contact tracing.
 Heightened surveillance and active case finding are key to identifying additional cases and determining who is at risk because initial cases often represent a small fraction of the total number of people affected.
 The decision by the Ministry of Education to delay the opening of schools was another important strategic decision that feasibly interrupted the transmission of cholera.
 Learning institutions are usually crowded and may exacerbate the spread of infection among learners due to obvious personal interactions [16].
 The epidemic could have been more severe if the schools had opened due to poor compliance with minimally acceptable public health regulations.

 One notable overwhelming support that the Zambia government experienced, was high-level engagements by the Minister of Health, with a delegation from the Africa CDC, to assess the cholera situation and identify critical gaps for continuous support.
 The delegation led by the Africa CDC and the deputy director, conducted field visits to the CTCs and affected communities, including engaging partners such as the WHO, UNICEF, JICA, US-CDC, International Federation of Red Cross and Red Crescent Societies, World Bank, and UKHSA, among others, to ensure better coordination and alignment of the required response support.
 This outbreak was graded at level 3, the highest activation level which deals with the emergency of the greatest magnitude, complexity, scope, and impact [11].
-This level requires the greatest resources and multisectoral response and coordination where national resources and capacities are exceeded and overwhelmed, and substantial international support is required [11,12].
+This level requires significant resources and coordination across sectors, surpassing national capacities and necessitating substantial international support [11,12].
 These International and national high-level engagements have increased public acceptance and willingness as well as government determination and capacity in the fight against cholera in Zambia [17].
 It is perhaps for these reasons that government invoked the Statutory Instrument No. 5 of 2024 of The Public Health Act to enhance cholera prevention and control measures.
 Many public spaces, including marketplaces, restaurants, bars, and schools, were inspected.
 Premises that did not comply with public health regulations were either closed down or given warnings to reduce the spread of cholera in the city [18,19].

 The setting of Oral Rehydration Points (ORPs) served as the primary point of care for Cholera in communities identified as infection hotspots [5,8,9].
 In addition, the ORPs assist in the screening, stabilization, and timely referral of patients to CTCs, thereby preventing community deaths.
 Analysis conducted in Malawi indicates that setting up of ORPs had increased chances of quick recovery and reduced Cholera deaths, by 15.7% and 36.4% respectively.
 It also recommended that health education and the distribution of chlorine are done at the same point for people to have safe water and prevent disease [8,9].
 In this study, we anticipated the short-term effect of single-dose OCV administered during the ongoing cholera outbreak.
 The Zambian government implemented similar interventions previously during the 2018 cholera outbreak in the high-risk subdistricts of Lusaka and other hotspot districts, including fishing camps [1-3].
 Studies have documented 80-90% effectiveness of one dose OVC administration in cholera epidemic and outbreak settings [10-12].
 Cholera has been a historic disease in Zambia because of a lack of access to basic water supply, sanitation, hygiene, and sustainable waste management services in towns and unplanned settlement areas.
 To prevent future cholera outbreaks in most affected areas of Lusaka, it is important to implement medium to long-term WASH strategies, otherwise, early detection and rapid response to alerts are essential for containing and stopping the spread of cholera.